 An increasing number of school staff are considering leaving their jobs.
 Ten percent of school staff responding to the JLARC survey indicated they are "definitely leaving" or "likely to leave" their job in K-12 public education in Virginia by the end of the next school year (June 2023).
-This is an increase from before the pandemic; just 5 percent of school staff were considering leaving in 2019 and 6 percent in 2020, according to the VDOE survey of School Climate and Working Conditions.
+This is an increase from before the pandemic; just 5 percent of school staff were considering leaving in 2019 and 6 percent in 2021, according to the VDOE survey of School Climate and Working Conditions.

-Some types of school staff had high vacancy rates, and vacancies for some positions increased during pandemic
+Some school staff positions had high vacancy rates, and vacancies for some positions increased during pandemic

 Several types of school staff had high vacancy rates as of October 2021 (Table I-1).
 Bus drivers had the highest vacancy rate: 16 percent of full-time bus driver positions were vacant (1,624 vacant positions) and 13.5 percent of part-time positions were vacant (421 vacant positions).
 Mental health and wellness staff also had high vacancy rates, with psychologists having the second highest vacancy rate (11 percent) after bus drivers.
-Certain types of instructional positions, including English as a second language staff and instructional aides, had vacancy rates of five percent or higher.